jomjol/AI-on-the-edge-device-docs/docs/StatusLED-BlinkCodes.md

 This page lists possible blink codes of the red LED located on the ESP32-CAM board, their meaning and possible solutions.

-The effective error codes can be found [here](https://github.com/jomjol/AI-on-the-edge-device/blob/rolling/code/components/jomjol_helper/statusled.h).
+The error code source definition can be found [here](https://github.com/jomjol/AI-on-the-edge-device/blob/rolling/code/components/jomjol_helper/statusled.h).

 # General design approach: